€14.95

 - Have direct performance control over these parts with a controller;

-- Be able to create a desired energy by playing, triggering, drumming and mixing or layering parts based on their energetic character.
+- Be able to create a desired energy by playing, triggering and mixing or layering parts based on their energetic character.

 Versatile hybrid DJ performance mapping for Akai APC40 Mk2 – Traktor Pro 3 and Traktor Pro 4.

-Full and simultaneous control of 4 track decks, 32 hotcues, 4 stem decks, 4 MFX, 4 FX units/4 Pattern players, 6 FX presets, 8 macro FX, Filter, 16 Stems, 16 Slices, automatic GUI layouts, back-up 4 channel mixer and more.
+Full and simultaneous control of 4 track decks, 32 hotcues, 4 stem decks, 4 MFX + Filter, 4 FX units/4 Pattern players, 6 FX presets, 8 macro FX, Filter, 16 Stems, 16 Slices, automatic GUI layouts, back-up 4 channel mixer and more.

-- Direct and simultaneous access to the 4 decks’ transport controls (Play, Cue, Flux) and Loop/Move controls.
+• Direct and simultaneous access to the 4 decks’ transport controls (Play, Cue, Flux), Load, Loop, Move and FX1/2 on/off controls.
 No deck switch or shift needed, fast and easy workflow;

-- Direct and simultaneous control of either the 4 decks' 32 hotcues, the 16 slices, the 16 stems or the 16 slices and 16 stems combined!
+• Direct and simultaneous control of either the 4 decks' 32 hotcues, 16 slices, 16 stems or 16 slices and 16 stems combined!
 No deck switch or shift needed, fast and easy workflow;

-- 6 button operated custom FX presets for Delay and Reverb, 8 fader operated custom Macro FX for Ramp Delay, Reverse Grain, Tape Delay, Gater, Iceverb, Peak Filter, Formant Filter, Beat Masher;
+• 8 Fader operated custom Macro FX for Ramp Delay, Reverse Grain, Tape Delay, Gater, Iceverb, Peak Filter, Formant Filter, Beat Masher;

-- Auto-GUI layouts: Function dependent GUI layouts like Beat grid Prep mode and Loop Recorder + Audio Recorder, Parallel deck layout;
+• Auto-GUI layouts: Function dependent GUI layouts are activated automatically when using it's function: Beat grid Prep mode, Loop Recorder, Audio Recorder;

 APC40 setup size is less then 1 CDJ and fits in your backpack.
 Functionality of the GRIP2 mapping is more then 4 CDJ's..?
 The price of 4 CDJ's is..

-GRIPZ 3+7 ENERGY MIXING METHOD: creating energy on a dancefloor
+GRIPZ 3+7 ENERGY MIXING METHOD: creating energy so that people get moved

 ------------------------------------------